• Skip to main content

 • UK: Biological scientist, dancer, chef, welder.

 And, countries often have even simpler pathways if you are prepared to work outside major cities.
-Regional and rural demand lists are usually wider than popular Expat cities and many have fewer restrictions.
-Importantly, you can always move after a certain period.
+Regional and rural demand lists are usually more comprehensive than popular Expat cities, and many have fewer restrictions.
+Significantly, you can always move after a certain period.

 Our Skilled migration guide has details of these programs and more.